Irish Cup: Format

 During the cup's history, different formats and rules have been used in respect of eligibility to enter the competition, the number of teams and rounds, replays, extra time, penalties, etc. The competition is open to all IFA-affiliated clubs with intermediate or senior status.
 Clubs obtain such status by meeting minimum criteria laid down by the IFA in respect of facilities, etc. Each club, for example, must have its own enclosed ground.
 The competition usually begins in August or September with the first qualifying round, and ends with the final in May of the following year.
 Clubs from level 3 (the NIFL Premier Intermediate League) and all regional league entrants from level 4 and below enter in the first qualifying round.
 These clubs play against each other over four qualifying rounds, until 8 clubs remain.
 The 8 fourth qualifying round winners then join the 24 senior clubs from levels 1 and 2 of the Northern Ireland Football League in the first round of the main competition, which consists of 32 clubs and is played in January.

-The competition has always been played in a randomly-drawn knock-out format.
+The competition has always been played in a randomly-drawn knockout format.
 Depending on the number of entrants, the draw sometimes necessitates byes in the earlier rounds.
 If a team receives a bye, they automatically get drawn first in the following round to avoid the possibility of a team receiving multiple byes.
 The team drawn first from each tie hosts the match, except in the case of an intermediate team from level 3 or below being drawn first against a senior team from levels 1 or 2.
 In that scenario, the tie is played at the ground of the 'senior' team.
 In all ties that finish level after 90 minutes, extra time is played and (if necessary) penalties are used to decide the winner.
 Both semi-finals and the final are usually played at Windsor Park.

 The winners qualify to represent Northern Ireland in the following season's UEFA Europa Conference League, subject to the club attaining a UEFA licence.
 However, if they have already qualified for a UEFA competition by finishing as champions or runners-up of the NIFL Premiership, or if they do not attain a UEFA licence, the Irish Cup's Europa Conference League berth is redistributed to the third-placed Premiership club, and the 4th–7th placed clubs participate in the Premiership's Europa Conference League play-offs.